vmelamed/vm/Aspects/Security/Cryptography/Ciphers/docs/Ciphers.md

 ## Main Interfaces and Implementation Classes

 There are two main groups of interfaces which define the behavior most of the classes in the package – one that performs cryptographic tasks on plain data (streams and byte arrays), and the other encrypts and signs XML documents and elements.
-The former is mostly in the package (and namespace) `vm.Aspects.Security.Cryptography.Ciphers` and contains the the definitions and implementations of the interfaces `ICipher` and `IHasher` (which includes also keyed and encrypted hashes - signatures) and their asynchronous descendants `ICipherTasks` and `IHasherTasks`.
+The former is mostly in the package (and namespace) `vm.Aspects.Security.Cryptography.Ciphers` and contains the definitions and implementations of the interfaces `ICipher` and `IHasher` (which includes also keyed and encrypted hashes - signatures) and their asynchronous descendants `ICipherTasks` and `IHasherTasks`.

 The latter group is in `vm.Aspects.Security.Cryptography.Ciphers.Xml` and contains interfaces and implementations of `IXmlCipher` and `IXmlSigner`.
-The methods in `ICipher` and `IXmlCipher` are used to protect data for confidentiality, i.e. encrypts and decrypts data. `IHasher` and `IXmlSigner` protect data for integrity and possibly authentication, i.e. produces and verifies cryptographically strong hash or signature (encrypted hash) of the data.
+The methods in `ICipher` and `IXmlCipher` are used to protect data for confidentiality, i.e. encrypts and decrypts data. `IHasher` and `IXmlSigner` protect data for integrity and possibly authentication i.e. produces and verifies cryptographically strong hash or signature (encrypted hash) of the data.

 The interface `ICypher` and its descendant `ICypherTasks` have 2 pairs of methods and one property:
 * `Encrypt` and `Decrypt` operating on `System.Stream` derived data containers;